 Each of our fifth grade classrooms is self-contained with a single teacher delivering the academic program and providing a single focus for students.

 In sixth grade, students are assigned a particular homeroom teacher who provides instruction in Math, ELA and another academic subject, stays keenly aware of student progress and accepts responsibility for ongoing communication with parents.
 Each class moves through the day as a group, experiencing several other academic and special area teachers.
 This design provides students the experience of changing classes but preserves the comfort of interacting with a limited number of classmates and teachers.

 Seventh and eighth graders attend classes in fairly typical secondary school fashion, changing classes each period throughout the day.
 Students typically take English, mathematics, science, social studies, foreign language, art, home & careers, technology, health, physical education and music.

 Students and their parents may take advantage of many guidance and counseling services.
-Programs and events such as Career Day, Teen Issues Workshop Day, Red Ribbon Week and the Plus Five Club have been developed to support and encourage students.
+Programs and events such as Career Day, Teen Issues Workshop Day, Red Ribbon Week have been developed to support and encourage students.

 A wide variety of intramural and interscholastic sports, musical performance groups, social events and co-curricular activities are available to students in grades 7 and 8.

 Although our students perform well on State tests, we continue to focus on curriculum improvement and staff development to meet the challenges of the New York State Standards.
 We feel confident that recent curriculum work, continuation of academic intervention services and continued instructional innovation will help our students to meet these challenges.